ShravaniSindagi00/AI-Coach/README.md

 # VocalCoach AI

-**VocalCoach AI** is your personal, AI-powered communication coach.
-Instantly transcribe your speech, receive actionable feedback, and get professional rephrasings—all in a beautiful, user-friendly interface.
-Now with Google login, Google Calendar integration, and persistent user history!
+**VocalCoach AI** is your real-time communication assistant for meetings.
+Use it during your calls to record and transcribe your speech, then get instant, AI-powered feedback on your communication.
+Identify mistakes, learn from your history, and become a more effective speaker—so you don't repeat the same mistakes again.

 ---

 ## 🚀 Features

+- **Real-time meeting feedback:** Record and transcribe your voice during meetings, then get actionable feedback on your communication.
-- **Google Login:** Secure authentication with your Google account.
+- **Google Login:** Secure authentication with your Google account (via Supabase Auth).
 - **Live audio-to-text:** Speak and see your words transcribed in real time.
 - **Automated feedback:** Instantly receive structured, actionable feedback on your communication.
 - **Professional rephrasing:** Get a polished version of your speech—see how you could say it better.